mentalwellbeing/mentalwellbeing.github.io/_pages/self_affirmation.md

 &nbsp;

-***Instructions: There are many things that make life precious and worthwhile.
+***There are many things that make life precious and worthwhile.
 Today you will engage in a positive exercise in which you will focus on the things in life that are most important to you.***

 &nbsp;
 &nbsp;